Fpianmu/STAR_Train_1/README.md

 # STAR_Train_1
-Used for upload Team STAR's first training task code
+Used for upload Team STAR's  training task code